-Meep is a procrastinator, an idiot, a perfectionist who loathes the process of polishing.
+Meep is a procrastinator, an idiot, a perfectionist who loathes the process of polishing her own work.
 She is a socially inept girl with a knack for offending everyone she meets.
 To her very bone, she is a person who is perpetually in the realm of boredom.
 She likes spicy foods, pencils and classical music.
 To be in control of everything is an obsession of hers; every single detail must be according to plan.

 Strength: Obstinacy.
 Weakness: Obstinacy.

 One addiction she has is reading fiction, and she gravitates mostly towards those of the mystery, suspense and paranormal genres.
 One particular title comes to mind when asked what her favorite series is: 'Ghost Hunt'.

 Writing does not appeal to her as much as reading.
 When she reads, she worries only about the little stuff; flipping pages and suffering in suspense.
 When she writes, instead of the promised tranquility and fulfillment, she is rewarded with chaos and stress and tears and pandemonium.
 The only solution she can think of during these times of crisis is to chant, ''Keep writing, get your lazy ass away from the internet, stick to the goddamn plot-line,'' while thoroughly bashing her head into whatever surface is available.
 She hopes this works for you, too.

 Despite the pain and suffering writing brings Meep, she plows forward regardless.
 (Thusly, we may presume she is a masochist as well.)
 Current ongoing projects include numerous baby one-shots and three multi-chaptered stories.
 The latter are: 'Serendipitous Stumbles', 'The Ghosts of Repentance Past' and 'Distractions'.